Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 And then a third man shot him.

-Mara Alhamza, the fifth time.
+Mara al-haid, the fifth time.

-Hamsa is five in uh Arabic.
+Hamza is five in Arabic.

-And Mura is that the that time.
+And Mara is that time.

-And I cried out, stop.
+And I cried out, Stop.

 Stop.

-No, she's she's uh she's Palestinian, this woman.
+No, she's Palestinian, this woman.

 They met in Gaza.